Human Sense of Smell Rivals That of Dogs, Says Study

 Any cop with an attitude.

 Drug dogs debunked.
-Doesn't pass the sniff test (Score:3)
+Doesn't pass the sniff test (Score:5, Interesting)

 Talking about the number of genes is a bit silly, agreed.
 If you want to compare the two, compare them directly.
 There are humans and dogs trained in smelling things (in the fragrance industry, for example).
 Run a direct comparison test.
 Also of course you could directly test having untrained humans and dogs smell for food and other items.

 DRUG dogs, specifically, have not fared well in blind in blind tests.
-While *some* dogs are probably quite good, in testing the typical police dog consistently "alerts" on
+While *some* dogs are probably quite good, in testing the typical police dog consistently "alerts" on wherever the handler thinks the drugs are.
+Tests have been done in which the drugs are in box #1, nothing is in box #2, and the police handler is *told* the drugs are in box #3.
+A police dog is more likely to alert on #3, where the cop thinks the drugs are, then box #1, where the drugs actually are.

 Police dog taking the hint from its handler (Score:2)